GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 # Overview

 Notes on the Hercules IBM MVS mainframe \(System/370, System/390, and zSeries/System z\) emulator, using the ready to use **MVS 3.8j Tur(n)key 4- \("TK4-"\)** preconfigured system, which can be found [here](http://wotho.ethz.ch/tk4-/).
 It is available for both Linux and Windows, these notes are based on an Ubuntu 17.04 setup.
 TK4- is an extension by Jürgen Winkelmann of TK3 by Volker Bandke.
-Since TK4- does not claim to be an official new release of TK3, it uses the TK4- (with the dash) moniker, although here in these notes and in other sources it may be refered to as TK4 (without the dash).
+Since TK4- does not claim to be an official new release of TK3, it uses the TK4- (with the dash) moniker, although here in these notes and in other sources it may be referred to as TK4 (without the dash).

 I come at this from the perspective of having extremely limited mainframe experience (JCL and COBOL classes back in the mid 1980s), with most of my experience being in the Windows/Mac/Linux/Unix world, with a few years of VMS work experience in the late 80s early 90s.
-But I have always had an interest in knowing what it was like to work in a mainframe enviornment, this emulation software allows me to get a flavor of that (from the software/OS side anyway, not so much the hardware side, other than virtual hardware)
+But I have always had an interest in knowing what it was like to work in a mainframe envirorment, this emulation software allows me to get a flavor of that (from the software/OS side anyway, not so much the hardware side, other than virtual hardware)

 # References